fireship-io/fireship.io/hugo/content/lessons/nuxt-3-firebase/index.md

 ## Client-Side Hydration

-At this point, we are able to fetch data from the server, but it will not resond to realtime updates.
-For that, we need to initialize the Firebase Web SDK and hydrate the data.
+At this point, we are able to fetch data from the server, but it will not respond to realtime updates.
+To add a realtime listener, we need to initialize the Firebase Web SDK and hydrate the data.

 Note: This process results in 2 document reads on the initial page load.